borgar90/ClipVault/README.md

 ## Windows installer (Inno Setup)

-To give users a familiar installer with shortcuts and an optional autostart checkbox, you can wrap `CopyHistory.exe` with Inno Setup.
+To give users a familiar installer with shortcuts and an optional autostart checkbox, you can wrap `ClipVault.exe` with Inno Setup.

 ### 1) Create a license